Deviled eggs are one of our favorite appetizers and snacks.

 Top it off with bacon and paprika for a delicious snack!

 They look and taste like actual deviled eggs but are made from plant-based ingredients.

 The main ingredients required are agar agar powder and kala namak salt.

 You can find the agar agar powder in most Asian markets while kala namak salt can be found in Walmart.

 Give this recipe a try and you will be amazed by how similar it tastes to the real thing!

-This crab deviled eggs is easily turning into one of our favorite deviled eggs recipe.
+This crab deviled eggs is easily turning into one of our favorite deviled eggs recipes.

-It is easy to make and taste absolutely amazing.
+It is easy to make and tastes absolutely amazing.